ukb-dt/beta-02/index.md

 Ladies and gentlemen of the board, esteemed investors, fellow pyromancers of the mind— we've burned through the binaries, dissected the dissipative structures, and rebuilt from the ashes.
 What started as a takedown of pop-neuro myths evolved into a thermodynamic manifesto, then morphed into a blueprint for cognitive amplification via AI leverage.
 And now?
 It culminates in the product: **VitalForge**—the world's first context-aware frailty engine, powered by your wearable, your terrain, and the inexorable math of energy flow.

 Recall the loop we unveiled at the outset: Simulation → Data + Loss → Minimize → UI/UX → Value.
 That's not abstract poetry; that's the cybernetic heart of VitalForge.
-We simulate E(t|x) using your Apple Watch's GPS-tracked grind—whether it's a 111W slog up Gahinga or a baseline stroll in the suburbs.
+We simulate $E(t\mid x)$ using your Apple Watch's GPS-tracked grind—whether it's a 111W slog up Gahinga or a baseline stroll in the suburbs.
 We ingest the data (power output, HRV, demographics), compute the loss against your personalized baseline, and minimize it by nudging the UI: "Power dip detected—schedule that hill repeat?"
 The value?
 Not just ΔMarketCap (though we'll hit that unicorn horn with Medicare reimbursement and D2C subscriptions).
 It's ΔHumanPotential: catching frailty before it cascades, extending healthspans by years, and turning entropy's tide into actionable insight.

 But let's not gloss over the red pill we swallowed along the way.
 McGilchrist's hemispheres?
 A rug over complexity's abyss.
 Friston's free energy?
 Elegant, but no panacea.
 Cognitive offloading?
 A double-edged blade—Mode 1 atrophies the masses, Mode 2 forges titans like our #1 AI wielder here.
 And academia's scientism?
 Blind to context, doomed to average irrelevance.